-ADB's Ashraf Mohammed, Assistant General Counsel and Practice Leader - Islamic Finance.
+Shari'ah compliant financing is becoming increasingly popular in the Asia and the Pacific region.
+ADB's Ashraf Mohammed, Assistant General Counsel and Practice Leader - Islamic Finance, explains why.

 Islamic finance is a viable alternative to interest based financing.
 It is governed by Islamic law, or Shari'ah, and as such adheres to principles such as social responsibility and fairness.
 For example, in Islamic finance the parties are partners in sharing risks and responsibilities and there is no "lender/borrower" relationship.
 There is also a prohibition against speculative risk taking.